benjaminpotter/compyss/README.md

 For example, LUCID Vision cameras require the ArenaSDK to be installed.
 See [wiki](https://github.com/benjaminpotter/compyss/wiki/Sources#camera-specific-dependencies) for more info.

+Currently, the project uses [polanalyser](https://github.com/elerac/polanalyser/) to do some image processing.

 ## FAQ
 For questions, open an issue or send an email to ben [dot] potter [at] queensu [dot] ca.